emer/axon/README.md

 # Current Status / News

+* June 2023: **v1.8.0** Neuron and Synapse memory now accessed via methods with arbitrary strides so GPU and CPU can each have optimal memory ordering -- NVIDIA A100 performance now comparable to Mac M1, which also improved by 25%.
+Includes data parallel processing (multiple input patterns processed in parallel using shared weights) which makes GPU faster than CPU even with small networks (e.g., ra25).
+See [GPU](GPU.md) and [data parallel](#data_parallel) section.

 * Feb 2023: **v1.7.9** completed first pass on [GPU](GPU.md) implementation based on [gosl](https://github.com/goki/gosl) conversion from the Go source to Vulkan HLSL shaders running under the [vgpu](https://github.com/goki/vgpu) framework.

 * Dec 2022: **v1.6.12** represents the start of an anticipated stable plateau in development, with this README fully updated to describe the current algorithm, and well-tested and biologically-based implementations of all the major elements of the core algorithm, and initial steps on specialized PFC / BG / RL algorithms as integrated in the `examples/boa` model.